 Then there’s the similar case of synecdoche, “a figure of speech in which a part is made to represent the whole or vice versa.”
 This is one of the few things I learned in college that I actually remember.
 (Thank you Mark Isaacs, professor of journalism at Temple University, who also introduced me to the work of H. L. Mencken.)

 When you read in the newspaper or hear it said on CNN that Russia or Moscow or the Kremlin did such and such, you should call out, “Who exactly?”
 Countries, cities, and citadels cannot act.
 Only individuals do.
-Moreover, there’s a big difference between the GRU (Glavnoje Razvedyvatel’noje Upravlenije) and the IRA (Internet Research Institute), between Vladimir Putin and Yevgeny Prigozhin.
+Moreover, there’s a big difference between the GRU (Glavnoje Razvedyvatel’noje Upravlenije) and the IRA (Internet Research Agency), between Vladimir Putin and Yevgeny Prigozhin.
 But their acts are equally attributed to Russia.
 St. Petersburg (where the IRA is located) even becomes subsumed by Moscow.
 The Kremlin could refer to someone directly ordered by Putin or a rogue actor.
 But those distinctions are of little interest to those formulating or promulgating the Official Narrative.

 Finally, let’s turn to the word alleged.
 I can’t stress how important this word figured in my journalism training in the 1960s and 70s, both in school and on the job.
 It was drilled into me by teachers and editors that an allegation is just an allegation until it is confirmed.
 And to drive this home, my teachers’ favorite line was, “If your mother says she loves you, check it out.”